-Welcome to Retina Associates, PA
+Welcome to Retina Associates, LLC

-Retina Associates, PA is one of the most well-established and advanced practices devoted to diagnosing and treating diseases of the retina, macula, and vitreous among families in the Greater Kansas City area and the surrounding communities.
+Retina Associates, LLC is one of the most well-established and advanced practices devoted to diagnosing and treating diseases of the retina, macula, and vitreous among families in the Greater Kansas City area and the surrounding communities.

 Our team of retina specialists serving Kansas City and neighboring communities specialize in the diagnosis and treatment of macular degeneration, diabetic retinopathy, retinal detachments, macular holes, macular pucker, and vascular occlusive diseases affecting the eye.
 We have highly skilled and well-trained physicians committed to providing you with the best care available using state-of-the-art facilities, diagnostic equipment, treatment plans, and surgery options.
-Retina Associates, PA is also committed to continuous improvement in our practice and is actively involved in research that will further the treatment of the retina, macula, and vitreous.
+Retina Associates, LLC is also committed to continuous improvement in our practice and is actively involved in research that will further the treatment of the retina, macula, and vitreous.